shycopney44/W_S5M3_Project/README.md

 1. Begin **2A** by stubbing out a simple card by returning a `<div>WIP</div>` element from `buildLearnerCard`.
 2. Switch to **2B** and loop over the `learners` array of data.
-3. At each **iteration** of the loop generate a learner card using `buildLearnerCard`:
+3. At each **iteration** of the loop, generate a learner card using `buildLearnerCard`:

-    - The first argument `buildLearnerCard` expects is the learner of interest in the current iteration of the loop.
+    - The first argument `buildLearnerCard` is the learner of interest in the current iteration of the loop.
     - The second argument is the whole `languages` array.

-4. Also at each **iteration** of the loop you need to append the card to the `section` element inside the HTML.
+4. Also, at each **iteration** of the loop, you need to append the card to the `section` element inside the HTML.
 5. Reload Chrome and see all your "WIPs" rendering inside the `section` element, one per learner.
 6. Turn back to part **2A** and implement the function so that the structure returned from it looks like the following example: